NikanGameDev/easyfile/README.md

     with open("filepath", "wt") as f:
         f.write("text")
 But code like:
-`import easyfile
-easyfile.write("path goes here", "text goes here")` or code like:
+`easyfile.write("path goes here", "text goes here")` Makes it so much easier!
-`import easyfile
-easyfile.writebytes("path goes here", #Bytes go here (images, videos etc.))` or also code like:
-`import easyfile
-easyfile.read("path goes here")`
-Using open() is boring to me too, but now that EasyFile exists there's no need.